Large Language Models are Powerful Electronic Health Record Encoders: Methods

-Given that UKB represents a general population cohort, we adjusted the proposed prediction tasks to define relevant longitudinal health trajectory tasks.
-These tasks included: (1) prediction of all-cause hospitalization within the next year (operational outcomes), (2) prediction of incident diagnoses for a set of selected conditions (assignment of new diagnoses), and (3) prediction of all-cause mortality (mortality prediction).
-The selection of incident diseases for the assignment of new diagnoses task group largely followed \cite{steinfeldt_medical_2025}, focusing on common conditions, diseases lacking established risk stratification tools, and specific cardiovascular conditions.
-From the initial \np{24} endpoints proposed in \cite{steinfeldt_medical_2025}, we treated all-cause mortality as a separate task.
-For the assignment of new diagnoses and mortality tasks, patients with a diagnosis of the respective endpoint recorded prior to their UKB recruitment date were excluded to prevent data leakage; this exclusion was not applied to the hospitalization task due to high incidence.
-Following task-specific exclusions, the final sample size available for analysis ranged from \np{300344} to \np{359250} patients, depending on the prediction task (see \cref{tab:ukb_prediction_tasks_overview} for details).
-For all three task groups, the prediction window was set to one year after the prediction year.
+We defined the following tasks for the UKB: (1) prediction of all-cause hospitalization within the next year (operational outcomes), (2) prediction of all-cause mortality (mortality prediction), and (3) prediction of incident diagnoses for a set of selected conditions (assignment of new diagnoses).
+The selection of diseases for the assignment of new diagnoses task group largely followed \cite{steinfeldt_medical_2025}, focusing on common conditions, diseases lacking established risk stratification tools, and specific cardiovascular conditions.
+From the initial \np{24} endpoints proposed in \cite{steinfeldt_medical_2025}, we treated all-cause mortality as a separate task, leading to a total of 25 tasks.
+For the assignment of new diagnoses and mortality tasks, patients with a diagnosis of the respective endpoint recorded prior to and on the day of their UKB recruitment date were excluded.
+This exclusion was not applied to the hospitalization task due to the high incidence of hospitalization events before the recruitment date (\cref{tab:ukb_prediction_tasks_overview}).
+In the external validation on UKB, each patient had only one prediction date, which was marked by their recruitment date.
+Analogously to the main experiments, we used a simple EHR list serialization of the most recent occurrence of each medical code, with birth and race events added at the time of birth.